ballercat/jest-plugin-must-assert/README.md

 ## Problem

-Asynchronous tests could be challenging to get _right_, particulrary for junior developers or engineers new to async JavaScript.
+Asynchronous tests could be challenging to get _right_, particularly for junior developers or engineers new to async JavaScript.
 The most common mistake is an async test which does not fire any assertions, either due to logic or even syntax errors.
-Static analysis(linters) gets close to pointing out the issues, but is not enough to catch logic mistakes.
+Static analysis (linters) gets close to pointing out the issues, but is not enough to catch logic mistakes.
-For this, we require a runtime check that _some_ assertion was ran during the test.
+For this, we require a runtime check that _some_ assertion was run during the test.

 [Jest, unfortunately, has no "failWithoutAssertions" configuration options, so this plugin aims to remedy that.](https://github.com/facebook/jest/issues/2209)
 The plugin patches the Jest API to force tests without any assertions to fail.
 In addition